 |

-Susie Hill was born and raised in central Pennsylvania.
+Susie Hill, A.C.T. was born and raised in central Pennsylvania.
 During her high school years she worked backstage and in the house for several shows.
 She continued her work in the theatre at Susquehanna University where she studied voice, movement and diction with Pamela Chabora.
 While living in a small Illinois town she found herself cast in The Sound of Music with Forreston High School.
 Susie found Kirk Players during the Mundelein Arts Festival in 2012 and since then she has worked stage crew for Mousetrap and as the female understudy and Production Assistant for Do Patent Leather Shoes Really Reflect Up?

 |